Cohomology of coloured partition algebras: Introduction

-For a group $G$, Bloss demonstrated that the $G$-coloured partition algebra exhibit a Schur-Weyl duality with the wreath product groups $G\wr \Sigma_n$ \cite{Bloss}*{Theorem 6.6}.
-For a finite group $G$, Mori \cite[Remark 4.25]{Mori} shows that the $G$-coloured partition algebras arise as the endomorphism ring of a certain object in a Deligne-type category (see \cite{Deligne,Knop1,Knop2,Mori}) built from $\Rep(k[G])$, the category of $k[G]$-modules which are finitely-generated and projective over $k$.
+For a commutative ring $k$, an element $\delta \in k$ and a group $G$, Bloss demonstrated that the $G$-coloured partition algebra, $P_n(\delta,G)$ (recalled in Section \ref{CPA-sec}), exhibits a Schur-Weyl duality with the wreath product groups $G\wr \Sigma_n$ \cite{Bloss}*{Theorem 6.6}.
+For a finite group $G$, Mori \cite[Remark 4.25]{Mori} shows that the $G$-coloured partition algebras arise as the endomorphism ring of a certain object in a Deligne-type category (see \cites{Deligne,Knop1,Knop2,Mori}) built from $\Rep(k[G])$, the category of $k[G]$-modules which are finitely-generated and projective over $k$.

-This is the first result in the literature on homological stability of augmented algebras to make use of the homological stability of wreath products (see \cite{Gan,HW}).
-Our method of proof will make use of Boyde's Mayer-Vietoris complex.

-The paper is structured as follows.
-In Section \ref{CPA-sec}, we recall the definitions of the partition algebras and coloured partition algebras.
-In Section \ref{aug-alg-sec}, we recall the definition of (co)homology of an augmented algebra in terms of certain $\Tor$ and $\Ext$ groups.
-Section \ref{idem-cover-sec} contains the most technical part of our work.
-We show that a certain two-sided ideal inside the coloured partition algebra has a free idempotent left cover.
-This allows us to use the machinery of Boyde to deduce, in Section \ref{cohom-stab-sec}, that the (co)homology of coloured partition algebras is stably isomorphic to the group (co)homology of a wreath product and, therefore, that the edge coloured partition algebras satisfy (co)homological stability.
+We study the (co)homology of coloured partition algebras.
+The algebra $P_n(\delta,G)$ can be equipped with an augmentation $P_n(\delta,G)\rightarrow k$.
+This is described in Subsection \ref{cohom-defn-subsec}.
+Loosely speaking it sends the invertible generators, which form the group $G\wr \Sigma_n$, to $1\in k$ and all other generators to $0\in k$.
+Let $\1$ denote the a copy of the ground ring $k$ upon which $P_n(\delta,G)$ acts via the augmentation.
+Following Benson \cite[Definition 2.4.4]{Benson1}, the \emph{homology} and \emph{cohomology} of $P_n(\delta,G)$ are defined as $\Tor_{\star}^{P_n(\delta,G)}(\1,\1)$ and $\Ext_{P_n(\delta,G)}^{\star}(\1,\1)$ respectively.
+Our main result is as follows, following immediately from Theorems \ref{iso-thm1} and \ref{iso-thm2} in the text.